Parks on the Air (POTA)

 When you tap an active spot in the list or on the map, the activation detail modal opens with a Contacted button.
 Tapping it creates a QSO record with the activator's callsign, frequency, band, mode, and park reference pre-filled -- no separate form needed.

-If the Spot to POTA.app checkbox is checked (on by default), a hunter spot is also submitted to POTA.app confirming you worked the activator.
+If the Auto-spot toggle in the Hunting from sidebar panel is on (default), a hunter spot is also submitted to POTA.app confirming you worked the activator.

-If you attempted a contact but couldn't complete it, tap Tried to record the attempt, or tap Retry to flag the activator to come back to later.
+If you attempted a contact but couldn't complete it, tap Tried to record the attempt, or tap Try Later to flag the activator to come back to later.
 Once you tap any action, the modal shows a status badge -- tap the undo button on the badge to revert.

 Editing Activation Contacts